wymillerlinux/copernicus/README.md

 I am a budding programmer and still learning by my own motivation.
 If you find anything (bugs, improvements, etc.), email me which can be found [here.](https://github.com/wymillerlinux)

+Note: the man page (phycalc_man.txt) is supposed to be the Manual, I couldn't figure out how to place the Manual in there in a fashion like `less` or something of that matter